royboy789/angular-react-wordpress-theme/README.md

-# AngularJS & ReatcJS WordPress Theme
+# AngularJS & ReactJS WordPress Theme
 A WordPress theme built with AngularJS as the controller and ReactJS as the view layer.
 Powered by WP-API